nshettys/reg_ml_model/README.md

 git add .

-git commit -m "Commit Message"
+git commit -m "Commit Message" //goes to staging

+git push origin main  //where origin is the staging area